 12. Hang Out at the Beer Gardens

 Let’s stay on the topic of beer… Because I mean, we are in the beer capital of Europe after all!
 If you are visiting in the summer months then one of the top things to do in Prague is to go to the outdoor beer gardens.

-Obviously, drinks flow freely with everyone enjoying giant mugs of local Prague Czech Republic beer.
-At many of the gardens, there is a food stand selling local food specialties.
-It’s a great place to grab a snack or dinner while you hang out with friends.
+Drinks flow freely with everyone enjoying giant mugs of local Prague Czech Republic beer.
+You will find food stands at many of the beer gardens selling local food specialties.
+This can be the best way to grab a snack or dinner while you hang out with friends.

 One thing to be aware of is that there is usually a small deposit for the glass.
 Once you’re finished with your beer you will receive your deposit back in cash.
-Our favorite Prague beer gardens were Riegrovy Sady which has an awesome grill as well as Letná Beer Garden for the beautiful view.
+Our favorite Prague beer gardens were Riegrovy Sady and Letná Beer Garden.

 13. Take a Prague River Boat Cruise

 At all times of day, you’ll see dozens of boats cruising down the Vltava River.
 This is a fun way to get out onto the water and take in the city from a different perspective.